Raedin24/School/DCIT 312 Information Security Management/Module 1.md

 4. *Rectification* - Key to the implementation of graded protection
 5. *Supervision* - External management of graded protection

-# 3. Basic Network Concepts
+# 1.3 Basic Network Concepts
-## 3.1 TCP/IP Architecture
+## 1.3.1 TCP/IP Architecture
 ### Architecture of a Typical Campus Network
 1. **Access Layer** - Network components are connected directly to the user or peripherals, such as printers, laptops, smart television
 2. **Aggregation Layer** - All traffic from access layer goes to aggregation layer.
 On this layer, permission controls and ACLs can be applied.
 Typical layer for application of routing protocols
 3. **Core Layer** - Carries all information from within an organisation that is going to the internet or a different network.
 Might include other routers and firewalls
 4. **Egress zone** - Typically the routers of the service provider

+## 1.3.2 Common Network Protocols
-# 3. Common Network Devices
+# 1.4 Common Network Devices
 - Network devices are the basic components of a network.
 They need to be deployed and configured when constructing a network to meet connection or security requirements
-## 3.1 Basic Network Devices
+## 1.4.1 Basic Network Devices
 1. **Switch**
 	- Works at the data link layer
 	- Forwards data *frames*